Timed propositional temporal logic

-In model checking, a field of computer science, Timed Propositional Temporal Logic (TPTL) is an extension of Linear Temporal Logic (LTL) in which variables are introduced to measure times between two events.
+In model checking, a field of computer science, timed propositional temporal logic (TPTL) is an extension of propositional linear temporal logic (LTL) in which variables are introduced to measure times between two events.
 For example, while LTL allows to state that each event p is eventually followed by an event q, TPTL furthermore allows to give a time limit for q to occur.